jjiang9888/Jack-Black-Jack/README.md

 Jack-Black-Jack

-Link to game: <a href="https://jjiang9888.github.io/Jack-Black-Jack/">THE GAME</a>
+Link to game: <a href="https://jjiang9888.github.io/Jack-Black-Jack/">Jack Black Jack</a>

 Blackjack is a classic card game where in its most simplest form the objective is to have cards that add up to and not exceeding 21.
+In this iteration, it's just the player going against the house.

 In its current form for the sake of MVP, I did not include betting/multiple players/niche blackjack rules like splitting.

 <h2 align="center">Planning Stages-Framework</h2>